jmc316/cs1666_organization/teams/Card_RPG_team_description.md

       * 7 defend cards
       * 4 heal cards
       * 3 distinct status effects
-      * Only 2 or 3 attacks will be synergistic, and will function much like the reload/shoot cards that we included in our presentation
+      * Only 2 or 3 attacks will be synergistic (examples include cards that improve as more cards are discarded, cards that bump up attacks of subsequent cards, etc.)
     * If a player wins a battle, they will also receive one card from the enemy’s deck.
 * 5%: User Interface (Menus, etc)
     * Battle interface - HP and energy displays, card display, status information, and button to end turn